 Community & Professional

-J. Reuben Clark Law Society (LA & Orange County chapters)
+J. Reuben Clark Law Society – Los Angeles & Orange County Chapters, Member

 - Columbia University School of Law, J.D., 1988